bhavinmultiqos/Voting_system_using_truffle/README.md

 ## Contributing
 We welcome contributions!
 If you have suggestions, feature requests, or bug fixes, please feel free to open an issue or submit a pull request.

-## License
+## License Information
-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**, a permissive open-source license that allows for modification, distribution, and private use.
+By using or contributing to the Blockchain Smart Ballot project, you agree to the terms set forth in this license.

+For more information on the **MIT License** and its permissions, please visit the official [MIT License page](https://opensource.org/license/mit).

 ## Let Us know
 For more details, visit [MultiQoS](https://multiqos.com/).
+> ***"Revolutionizing Voting with Blockchain: Secure, Fair, and Real-Time"*